 Recently to my utter delight my eldest son, now 4, is showing interest in gaming which gives me the opportunity to share all of those great experiences I have had over the years with him.
-I feel a kind of debt to the developers to make sure this is done right though, starting him off with some of the all time classics.
-Sonic the hedgehog 2 and Banjo are his current favourites, he may not be great but we all have to start somewhere.
+I feel a kind of debt to the developers to make sure this is done right though, starting him off with some all-time classics.
+Sonic the Hedgehog 2 and Banjo are his current favourites, he may not be great but we all have to start somewhere.